peanutsee/Best-Reservation-SG/README.md

 ### Pushing a new change
 This should happen when you want to update a new change in the program
 ```
+git branch # CHECK YOU ARE IN THE CORRECT BRANCH!!
 git status
 git add .
 git commit -m "PLEASE WRITE A PROPER COMMIT MESSAGE"